edkrueger/eco395m-practicum/syllabus.md

 * Joining or arriving at internal team meetings within 5 minutes of the agreed start times.
 * Posting progress, or lack thereof, daily or on alternate days to Discord.

-A part of your grade will be accessed by your team members in weekly peer reviews, so it is important to meet their expectations.

 ### Attendance and Standup

-Each week your team will have a 30-minute standup with me during class time.
+Each week your team will have a 30-minute standup with me during class time on Tuesdays.
 The timing and day of the standup may fluctuate based on constraints such as meeting with industry partners.
 You are expected to attend every class standup for your team, however, you will be allotted 1 absence from standup without the need to explain it.
 However, you should notify your team and your instructor.
 Unless a prior agreement is made with both the team and your instructor, any further absences from standup will result in a loss of 10% of your final course grade each.

+On Thursdays, each team meber will report thier progress on Discord.

 ### Grading

 Grades will be based on:
-* Midterm Deliverable/Presentation (20%)
+* Midterm Deliverable/Presentation (40%)
-* Final Deliverable/Presentation (40%)
+* Final Deliverable/Presentation (60%)
-* Weekly Standup -- Group Component (20%)
-* Weekly Standup -- Individual Peer-graded Component (20%)

 Final grades will be determined on the basis of the following rubric.